10.6 Readiness Dashboard and Final Adjustments

 Key Takeaways

-The final phase of SHRM-CP preparation should be guided by trends.
-A single practice result can be affected by question mix, fatigue, topic familiarity, or timing mistakes.
-A readiness dashboard helps you see whether pacing, BASK coverage, and SJI decision quality are improving across multiple sessions.
-The dashboard should be simple enough to update and specific enough to guide action.
+The final phase of SHRM-CP preparation should be guided by trends, not by any single result.
+One practice score is easily distorted by question mix, fatigue, topic familiarity, or a pacing slip.
+A readiness dashboard lets you see whether pacing, BASK coverage, and SJI decision quality are improving across several simulations.
+Keep it simple enough to update after every session and specific enough to drive a decision.

 Dashboard fieldWhat to recordWhat improvement looks like